YousefMostafaFarouk/AsteroidShooter/README.md

 # Notes:
 - if you resize the window the game breaks sooooo...
-- if you just want to try out the game then download the .rar file!
+- if you just want to try out the game then download the release file!

 ![Screenshot 2023-08-20 172427](https://github.com/YousefMostafaFarouk/AsteroidShooter/assets/129290213/43941695-6cf1-41c9-80bc-a7cc664f734c)